Db2-DTE-POC/db2json/README.md

 # Db2 JSON Features

-This repository contains examples of new functionality found in Db2 11.5.
+This repository contains examples of new JSON functionality found in Db2 11.1/11.5.
 In order to use these examples you must have:
 * Db2 installed locally or on the cloud
 * Jupyter Notebooks
 * Db2 Python driver